The Effective Mentoring Program (EMP) equips experienced teachers with mentoring skills to:

 Mentoring capability framework

-A key component of the refreshed effective mentoring program is the mentoring capability framework (MCF) that has been developed to support the learning and development of provisionally registered teachers.
+A key component of the refreshed effective mentoring program is the MCF that has been developed to support the learning and development of provisionally registered teachers (PRTs).

 The MCF is a comprehensive guide to mentoring new teachers in Victorian government schools and other educational settings.